opentechschool-zurich/opentechschool-zurich.github.io/_pages/index.md

 # OpenTechSchool in Zürich

-OpenTechSchool is a [wordlwide community initiative](http://www.opentechschool.org/) offering free programming workshops and meetups to technology enthusiasts of all genders, backgrounds, and experience levels.
+OpenTechSchool is a [worldwide community initiative](http://www.opentechschool.org/) offering free programming workshops and meetups to technology enthusiasts of all genders, backgrounds, and experience levels.
 OTS’ main goal is to create a friendly learning environment where no one feels shy about asking any question.
 Everyone is invited to participate, whether as a coach or a learner, and get in contact to organize new OTS events.

 ## The Co-Learning groups